-The purpose of impact assessment is to highlight the extent of the environmental changes generated by the releases into the environment and the consumption of resources caused by production activities.
-The fundamental objective is to attribute the consumption and emissions obtained in the inventory phase to specific impact categories.
+The purpose of the impact assessment is to highlight the extent of the environmental changes that occur due to the atmospheric emissions and resource consumption associated with the production activities.
+The fundamental objective is to attribute the consumption and emission levels obtained during inventory to specific impact categories.

-The following is a list of impact categories Resource consumption
+The list of impact categories is provided below.